Cabaret (soundtrack)

 Cabaret is the soundtrack album to the 1972 film of the same name.
-Released by ABC Records in 1972, the album features music by John Kander with lyrics by Fred Ebb, performed by Liza Minnelli, Joel Grey, and the film’s cast, with arrangements and musical supervision by Ralph Burns.
-The film, directed and choreographed by Bob Fosse, adapts the 1966 stage musical based on Christopher Isherwood’s writings and is set in Berlin during the final years of the Weimar Republic.
+Released by ABC Records in 1972, the album features music by John Kander with lyrics by Fred Ebb, performed by Liza Minnelli, Joel Grey, and the film's cast, with arrangements and musical supervision by Ralph Burns.
+The film, directed and choreographed by Bob Fosse, adapts the 1966 stage musical based on Christopher Isherwood's writings and is set in Berlin during the final years of the Weimar Republic.

-The soundtrack includes songs presented primarily as performances at the Kit Kat Klub, alongside numbers such as “Tomorrow Belongs to Me” that are staged outside the nightclub.
-Upon release, the album received significant attention as part of the film’s critical and commercial success, achieving notable chart performance in the United States and internationally.
+The soundtrack includes songs presented primarily as performances at the Kit Kat Klub, alongside numbers such as "Tomorrow Belongs to Me" that are staged outside the nightclub.
+Upon release, the album received significant attention as part of the film's critical and commercial success in the United States and internationally.

-Overview
+Background

 The 1972 film Cabaret, directed and choreographed by Bob Fosse, is an adaptation of the 1966 stage musical by John Kander and Fred Ebb (itself derived from Christopher Isherwood's writings).
 Set in Berlin during the last years of the Weimar Republic, the film contrasts the bohemian world of the Kit Kat Klub with the rise of Nazism; Fosse relocated most musical numbers into the diegetic space of the nightclub, using them as ironic or distancing commentary on the narrative action.
 Cabaret opened in February 1972 to strong critical attention and box-office performance, and it was a major presence during the awards season, receiving ten Academy Award nominations and winning eight, including Best Director, Best Actress and Best Supporting Actor.

 Production and recording

-The soundtrack production brought together the work of composer John Kander and lyricist Fred Ebb, with Minnelli reflecting that the combined talent of the team, including Fosse and Grey, contributed significantly to the project.
+The soundtrack production brought together the work of composer John Kander and lyricist Fred Ebb, with Minnelli commented in one interview that the combined talent of the team, including Fosse and Grey, contributed significantly to the project.
 The recording took place in Munich, Germany, in 1971, concurrently with the filming.
 The process was overseen by director Bob Fosse.

 For Minnelli, a highlight in the soundtrack was the inclusion of "Maybe This Time", a song she had previously recorded on her first album, which Fosse decided to incorporate into the film.
-She said: "Another thing that worked well for me musically on Cabaret was that I had recorded a song on my first album [1964's [Liza!
+She said: "Another thing that worked well for me musically on Cabaret was that I had recorded a song on my first album [1964's Liza!
 Liza!], when I was a kid, called "Maybe This Time".
 Fosse finally put it in the movie, and I got to sing that.
 So it worked out nicely, except for the giggling.
 I also remember that it was very efficient, the recording.
-And we did everything properly because Fosse was like that — he wanted everything done right and precisely.
+And we did everything properly because Fosse was like that, he wanted everything done right and precisely.
 He was brilliant, absolutely brilliant.
 Still, I was stunned that it became such a huge hit.
 Because you can never really know".